Snowflake-Labs/schemachange/README.md

 ##### env_var

-Provides access to environmental variables.
+Provides access to environment variables.
 The function can be used two different ways.

-Return the value of the environmental variable if it exists, otherwise return the default value.
+Return the value of the environment variable if it exists, otherwise return the default value.

 ```jinja
 {{ env_var('<environmental_variable>', 'default') }}
 ```

-Return the value of the environmental variable if it exists, otherwise raise an error.
+Return the value of the environment variable if it exists, otherwise raise an error.

 ```jinja
 {{ env_var('<environmental_variable>') }}